Ahmadk-g/Memory-Master/README.md

     <img src="https://github.com/Ahmadk-g/MEMORY-MASTER/blob/main/assets/images/screenshots/winscore.png " alt="Difficulty level" width="350px" height="140px">
     <!-- ![Diffiuclty levels](https://github.com/Ahmadk-g/MEMORY-MASTER/blob/main/assets/images/screenshots/winScore.png) -->

-### Game Play
+## Game Play

 - __How it works__

-    - Each time a new game starts, all cards are shuffled.
+    - Each time a new game starts, players are presented with a grid of shuffled cards.
+    - Players flip over two cards at a time, attempting to find matching pairs of symbols or images.
+They must rely on their memory to remember the locations of the cards.
-    - When the user flips two cards and they match, the cards remain locked in the flipped position.
+    - If two flipped cards match, the cards remain locked in the flipped position.
 If they do not match, they flip back face down and in increment the "lives" score.

     <img src="https://github.com/Ahmadk-g/MEMORY-MASTER/blob/main/assets/images/screenshots/match.png " alt="Difficulty level" width="300px" height="400px">